thegreenwebfoundation/carbon.txt/README.md

 2. Check there if there is `carbon-txt` DNS TXT record for the given domain.
 3. Perform an HTTP request at [https://domain.com/carbon.txt](https://domain.com/carbon.txt), OR the override URL given as the value in the DNS TXT lookup.
 4. If there is valid 200 response and a parseable file, parse the file.
-5. If there is a no valid 200/OK response at domain.com/carbon.txt (i.e. a 404, or 403), check the HTTP for a `Via` header with a new domain, as a new domain to check.
+5. If there is a no valid 200/OK response at domain.com/carbon.txt (i.e. a 404, or 403), check the HTTP response for a `Via` header with a new domain, as a new domain to check.
 6. Repeat steps 1 through 5 until we end up with a 200 response with a parsable carbon.txt payload, or bad request (i.e. 40x, 50x).

 Once there is a parseable carbon.txt file, the domain the carbon.txt belongs to is used as a lookup key against a known list of domains associated with a provider.
 If there is a match, the site is assumed to be running at the provider, and shows as green.